EDITORIALS

 UAT verifies that software does what it was supposed to do for the people it was built for.
 In client projects, that usually means the client checking the product before signing off.
 For product teams, it means testing against real user scenarios.

 UAT doesn't require an elaborate setup.
 It requires clear test scenarios and a straightforward way for testers or clients to record what they find.
-Testpad's guest access lets clients log results and sign off without needing an account – you just give them a link.
+Testpad's guest access lets clients log results without needing an account; you just give them a link.

 Read more: UAT